martinsgmx/minimal-mistakes/_posts/2018-05-25-arch-arm-simple-installation.md

 System update, SUDO and Yaourt installation.
 ------

-First to all, we need generate a pacman key, after that, we can upgrade your system:
+First to all, we need generate a pacman key, after that, you can upgrade your system:

 ```bash
 [root@192.168.1.XX ~]: pacman-key --init